 Live 9's Consolidate Time to New Scene feature consolidates all the audio and MIDI within a selected time range to a new scene over in the Session view.
 Check out this Live 9 project (click to download).
 The first save contains the full track laid out in the Arrangement View; the second version houses each separate track section consolidated to a new scene over in the Session View, with each clip's automation intact.

 Follow the walkthrough below to find out how it all works.
-For out more about performing electronic music live, check out the October 2014 edition of Future Music (283).

 Step 1: Here's a House track created in Live 9's Arrangement View, comprised of both audio and MIDI parts.
 We've used automation on various elements for movement and interest.
 Track markers divide up the arrangement into relevant sections: intro, break, drop, chorus etc.